zx80/flask-simple-auth/README.md

 forgotten, compared to an extension which would require additional decorators.
 Also, parameters checks are relevant to security in general and interdependent as checking for object ownership requires accessing parameters.

+Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms or managing views, for instance.
+However, some provisions are made so that it can *also* be used for a web
+application: CORS, login page redirection…

 ## Documentation